davidmreed/nonskating.club/content/guides/jam-timer.md

 JRDA rules allow for a special “continuation” of a jam that was terminated due to injury in a narrow set of circumstances.
 Such a continuation jam can occur when all of these conditions are met:

-1. The jam is called off due to injury.
+1. The jam is called off due to injury to a skater.
 2. The injury was not the result of penalized contact.
 3. The opposing team (to the injured player’s team) had Lead at the time of call-off.
 4. A continuation has not already occurred for this jam.